Ugh, it’s time for yet another attempt at losing weight.

 If you want help implementing these tactics and supercharge your weight loss journey, that’s what we do best.
 Click below to learn more!

 As Coach Jim mentions in the video above, there are MANY factors that are involved in how quickly you can lose weight, but here are the big ones:

 - How much weight do you need to lose?
-Somebody who needs to lose 250 pounds will be able to lose more weight than somebody who needs to lose 10 pounds, simply because there is more weight to lose.
+Somebody who needs to lose 250 lbs will be able to lose weight more quickly than somebody who needs to lose 10 lbs.

-- How big of a caloric deficit below your TDEE are you doing?
+- How big is your calorie deficit?
 If somebody normally eats 5000 calories per day and switches to 1500 calories per day, they’ll lose weight faster than if they switched to 4500 calories per day.
 Now, reducing calories significantly can create all sorts of “I’m miserable and hate everything” feelings as our body learns to stop expecting a ready supply of food and has to start burning fat instead.

 - Are you going low-carb like Paleo or Keto?
 As you’ll see below, cutting out carbs can create significant weight loss in the first weeks due to a reduction of ‘water weight and bloat.’
 But cutting out carbs might also make you miserable!

-First Week Weight Loss Expectations: Depending on how poorly you eat now, if you swap out unhealthy food for protein and veggies – reducing your calorie intake significantly – you might lose upwards of 5-10 pounds (5kg) in your first week.
+First Week Weight Loss Expectations: Depending on how poorly you eat now, if you swap out unhealthy food for protein and veggies – reducing your calorie intake significantly – you might lose as much as 10 lbs (5 kgs) in your first week.

 It’s awesome to see the scale drop by that much in the first week, but it’s important to note that this type of weight loss won’t be typical week to week.